faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

 1. This will launch Microsoft Teams, where you can interact with the custom AI agent by asking questions and receiving responses.

-1. In the **Adventure Work Sales Agent** agent chat window, type anything to get started, you will notice it will ask to Allow the fabric data agent to connect, choose **Allow**.
+1. In the **Adventure Work Sales Agent** agent chat window, type anything to get started.
+You will notice it will ask to Allow the fabric data agent to connect, choose **Allow**.

     ![quota-check-output](../Images/lab2-38.png)